pallets/flask/docs/errorhandling.rst

 -   a backend server overloaded
 -   a programming error in a library you are using
 -   network connection of the server to another system failed
+-   you have a syntax error in brand-new code

 And that's just a small sample of issues you could be facing.
 So how do we deal with that sort of problem?
 By default if your application runs in